lavalink-devs/Lavalink/IMPLEMENTATION.md

 ##### WebSocketClosedEvent
 Emitted when an audio web socket (to Discord) is closed.
-This can happen for various reasons (normal and abnormal), e.g when using an expired voice server update.
+This can happen for various reasons (normal and abnormal), e.g. when using an expired voice server update.
 4xxx codes are usually bad.
 See the [Discord docs](https://discordapp.com/developers/docs/topics/opcodes-and-status-codes#voice-voice-close-event-codes).